kobeodb/emergency-detection/README.md

 ### Results

 Since this project only focuses on human detection, I have narrowed the class detection list down to one to detect only people.
-When staying stationary, even the smallest YOLOv8 model seems to have good accuracy.
+When staying stationary, even the smallest YOLOv11 model seems to have good accuracy.
 When the person is moving however the accuracy drops.
+In some cases the detection stops working entirely for a few moments, but picks back up a while later.

 ## Report 20/10/2024